 1. Create a Budget

-You simply cannot become debt-free without a budget.
 If the B-word scares you, try to think of it as a spending plan.

 2. Start a regular savings habit

-Saving money is the opposite of getting into debt.
-When you have savings in the bank you don’t need to increase your debt levels to cover any shortfall.
+When you have savings in the bank, you don’t need to increase your debt levels to cover any shortfall.

 That’s why savers are much less stressed than people in heavy debt.
-They know they’re not one faulty washing machine away from the edge.

-Start saving a regular amount each time you get paid – even if it’s only $5 – and you’ll start to see the balance grow really quickly.
+Start saving a regular amount each time you get paid – even if it’s only $5 – and you’ll start to see the balance grow quickly.

 3. Be prepared to make sacrifices

-There’s no way around this.
-Paying back debt requires you to make some changes to your spending.
 That could mean eliminating meat from your diet for a month or walking and cycling to and from work instead of driving.

 4. Find ways to boost your income

 Sometimes your budget is so tight, you simply cannot find another dollar to put towards debt.
-In this case, you have to increase your income.

-That could mean asking for a raise at work, applying for a promotion, or even changing jobs completely.
+That could mean asking for a raise at work, applying for a promotion, or changing jobs completely.

-The easiest route for me was to build a side hustle.
 I like online gigs that let me make extra money from home.
 Here are some ideas>>

 5. Start talking about money and debt

-Your friends and family are going to notice that you aren’t offering to meet them for coffee, or you’ve recently discovered the joy (and low cost) of cycling as a mode of transport.
-So talk to them about it.
+Your friends and family will notice that you aren’t offering to meet them for coffee, or you’ve recently discovered the joy (and low cost) of cycling as a mode of transport.

-Open up about what you’re doing and why.
-In my experience, every time I start to talk about money, saving and debt, people light up.
+In my experience, people light up every time I talk about money, saving and debt.

 6. Negotiate prices and shop around